-Rainfall data were obtained from several stations in the Amazon region collected by the following Brazilian institutions: National Institute of Meteorology (Instituto Nacional de Meteorologia-INMET), the National Water Authority (Agencia Nacional de Aguas-ANA), the Center for Weather Forecasts and Climate Studies/National Institute for Space Research (Centro de Previsão de Tempo e Estudos Climáticos/Instituto Nacional de Pesquisas Espaciais-CPTEC/INPE) and the Brazilian Air Force (Centro Tecnologico Aeroespacial-CTA).
+Rainfall data were obtained from several stations in the Amazon region collected by the following Brazilian institutions: National Institute of Meteorology [Instituto Nacional de Meteorologia (INMET)], the National Water Authority [Agencia Nacional de Aguas (ANA)], the Center for Weather Forecasts and Climate Studies/National Institute for Space Research [Centro de Previsão de Tempo e Estudos Climáticos/Instituto Nacional de Pesquisas Espaciais (CPTEC/INPE)], and the Brazilian Air Force [Centro Tecnologico Aeroespacial (CTA)].
 The anomalies were calculated from the 1961-90 long-term mean (LTM).

-A new experimental rainfall data set developed at CPTEC/INPE has also been used.
-This new data set includes rainfall records from a very dense and comprehensive network of stations (J. Tomasella, unpublished data).
-The available information comes from archives of various institutions of Brazil and South America for the period 1951 to 2000.
-The sources of data were the meteorological services of Venezuela, Brazil, Colombia, Paraguay, Ecuador, Peru and Bolivia).
-In Brazil data also were provided by the regional meteorological centers of the Amazonian states of Amazonas, Acre, Rondônia, Para, Amana and Rorem.
-Most of the rainfall data from Brazil and other Amazon countries were obtained in digital form directly from the sources, while part of the rainfall data from Bolivia, Venezuela, Peru, Ecuador and Colombia were derived from meteorological and hydrological summaries published in bulletins, available from the national meteorological services web sites or in printed form.
+A new experimental rainfall dataset developed at CPTEC/INPE has also been used.
+This new dataset includes rainfall records from a very dense and comprehensive network of stations (J. Tomasella 2006, unpublished manuscript).
+The available information comes from archives of various institutions of Brazil and South America for the period 1951-2000.
+The sources of data were the meteorological services of Venezuela, Brazil, Colombia, Paraguay, Ecuador, Peru, and Bolivia.
+In Brazil data also were provided by the regional meteorological centers of the Amazonian states of Amazonas, Acre, Rondônia, Para, Amapá, and Roraima.
+Most of the rainfall data from Brazil and other Amazon countries were obtained in digital form directly from the sources, while part of the rainfall data from Bolivia, Venezuela, Peru, Ecuador, and Colombia were derived from meteorological and hydrological summaries published in bulletins, available from the national meteorological services Web sites or in printed form.

-All data from CPTEC/INPE experimental rainfall data set was subjected to quality control and homogenization.
-Subsequent interpolation was done using the software GSLib (Deutsch et al. 1997) based on krigging and taking into account the topography in South America by using topographic data form the NASA Space Shuttle radar mission degraded to 0.25 degrees, the resolution of the climatology map.
+All data from the CPTEC/INPE experimental rainfall dataset were subjected to quality control and homogenization.
+Subsequent interpolation was done using the software GSLib (Deutsch and Journel 1997) based on kriging and taking into account the topography in South America by using topographic data from the National Aeronautics and Space Administration (NASA) Space Shuttle radar mission degraded to 0.25°, the resolution of the climatology map.
 Monthly rainfall anomaly maps from January 2004 to October 2005 were produced as deviations of them 1971-2000 climatology.
-This period was chosen because more than 80% of the stations have complete information for this time interval.
+This period was chosen because more than 80% of the stations have complete information for this time interval

-For tropical South America, other data sets used were the gridded rainfall fields from Chen et al. (2002), CPC-Climate Prediction Center-Merged Analysis of Precipitation [CMAP] (Xie and Arkin 1997) and the Global Precipitation Climatology Center [GPCC] (Rudolf et al. 1994, Rudolf and Schneider 2005).
-The Chen et al. (2002) data set consists of monthly global (land and ocean) analyses of precipitation for an extended period from 1948 to the present.
-The land component of the analyses (PREC/L) using a 2.5° latitude/longitude grid is available for 1948-2000.
-These analyses are derived from rain gauge observations from over 17000 stations collected in the Global Historical Climatology Network (GHCN), version 2, and the Climate Anomaly Monitoring System (CAMS) datasets.
-The CMAP used a technique which produces pentad and monthly analyses of global precipitation in which observations from rain gauges are merged with precipitation estimates from several satellite-based algorithms (infrared and microwave).
-The analyses are on a 2.5 x 2.5 degree latitude/longitude grid and extend back to 1979 (Xie and Arkin 1997).
-We used the CPTEC/INPE experimental rainfall data set and the GPCC data for the mapping of rainfall anomalies during the drought of 2005.
+For tropical South America, other datasets used were the gridded rainfall fields from Chen et al. (2002), Climate Prediction Center (CPC) Merged Analysis of Precipitation (CMAP; Xie and Arkin 1997), and the Global Precipitation Climatology Center (GPCC; Rudolf et al. 1994; Rudolf and Schneider 2005).
+The Chen et al. (2002) dataset consists of monthly global (land and ocean) analyses of precipitation for an extended period from 1948 to the present.
+The land component of the analyses (PREC/L) using a 2.5° latitude-longitude grid is available for 1948-2000.
+These analyses are derived from rain gauge observations from over 17 000 stations collected in the Global Historical Climatology Network (GHCN), version 2, and the Climate Anomaly Monitoring System (CAMS) datasets.
+The CMAP used a technique that produces pentad and monthly analyses of global precipitation in which observations from rain gauges are merged with precipitation estimates from several satellite-based algorithms (infrared and microwave).
+The analyses are on a $2.5^{\circ} \times 2.5^{\circ}$ latitude- longitude grid and extend back to 1979 (Xie and Arkin 1997).
+We used the CPTEC/INPE experimental rainfall dataset and the GPCC data for the mapping of rainfall anomalies during the drought of 2005.